New rational cubic fourfolds arising from Cremona transformations: Cubic fourfolds containing a Veronese surface

-Recall that a cubic fourfold belongs to $\cC_8$ if and only if it contains a plane.
-First, we claim that $V_0$ is an integral surface.
-As the Veronese surface has degree $4$, if $V_0$ is not integral, it would either involve a plane as a component, or consist of two possibly singular quadric surfaces which may coincide or not.
+First we show that $V_0$ is an integral surface.
+Since $V_0$ has degree~$4$, if it is not integral, then it either involves a plane as a component or consists of two possibly singular quadric surfaces which may coincide or not.
 The former case is ruled out as $X_0\notin\cC_8$.
-In the latter case, $X_0$ would contain a quadric $Q$.
-However, $Q$ spans a $3$-space $P$ in $\bP^5$, which intersects $X_0$ in the union of $Q$ and a degree one surface, that is, a plane, but this is impossible.
-Therefore, we conclude that $V_0$ is an integral surface.
+(A cubic fourfold belongs to $\cC_8$ if and only if it contains a plane.)
+In the latter case, $X_0$ contains a quadric $Q$.
+Then $Q$ spans a $3$-space $P$ in $\bP^5$ which intersects $X_0$ in the union of $Q$ with a plane, but this is impossible as $X\notin\cC_8$.
+This proves that $V_0$ is integral.

-Next we show that $V_0$ is nondegenerate.
+Next, we show that $V_0$ is nondegenerate.
 Assume, to the contrary, that $V_0$ is contained in a hyperplane $H\subseteq\bP^5$.
-Let $Y\colonequals H\cap X_0$ and consider it as a cubic hypersurface in $H\cong\bP^4$.
-Note that $Y$ is irreducible.
-By the Lefschetz hyperplane theorem, $V_0$ is homologous to a divisor on $Y$.
-However, as $Y$ is a cubic, every divisor has degree $3$, while $V_0$ has degree $4$.
-Hence $V_0$ is nondegenerate.
+Define $Y\colonequals H\cap X_0$.
+Then $V_0\subseteq Y$ is a divisor, and by the Lefschetz hyperplane theorem, every divisor of $Y_0$ has degree divisible by $3$.
+This is a contradiction as $V_0$ has degree~$4$.